Mukilteo station: Description

 Mukilteo station consists of a two side platforms, connected by a covered pedestrian overpass, sited along the BNSF Railway's Scenic Subdivision between Seattle and Everett.
 The station, located one block east of the Mukilteo ferry terminal on State Route 525, contains a 63-space park and ride lot with a drop-off area that is accessible through an entrance/exit from Front Street; the platform also houses a ticket vending machine and ORCA card readers.

 Mukilteo is served by the eight daily Sounder trains on weekdays, running on the N Line along the Puget Sound between Everett Station and King Street Station in Seattle.
-The runs are split between four morning and four afternoon runs, with a single round-trip gameday service provided for weekend events at CenturyLink Field and Safeco Field.
+The runs are split between four morning and four afternoon runs, with a single round-trip gameday service provided for weekend events at Lumen Field and T-Mobile Park.
 Train service on the corridor, which includes BNSF freight traffic and Amtrak passenger service, is frequently disrupted and canceled during the autumn and winter seasons because of landslides from unstable slopes above the tracks.
 During the 2012–2013 winter season, a record-high of 206 passenger trains between Everett and Seattle were canceled, prompting the Washington State Department of Transportation to begin a three-year landslide mitigation project in 2013 that will stabilize slopes above the railroad between Seattle and Everett.

-The station is located near Mukilteo's Washington State Ferries terminal, serving the Whidbey Island Ferry, which also functions as a transfer point for buses operated by Community Transit and Everett Transit: two all-day local buses connect Mukilteo to Lynnwood and Everett Station, while three peak-only commuter routes run to Downtown Seattle, the University of Washington, and the Boeing Everett Factory.
+The station is located near Mukilteo's Washington State Ferries terminal, serving the Whidbey Island Ferry, which also functions as a transfer point for buses operated by Community Transit and Everett Transit.
+All-day local buses connect the station to Everett Station and the terminus of the 1 Line at Lynnwood City Center station.
+Mukilteo station was formerly the terminus of express buses serving the Boeing Everett Factory, Downtown Seattle, and the University of Washington that were eliminated in service restructures in the 2020s.